cozuya/secret-hitler/wiki/Read-Me.md

 Back end: Node, Express, Pug, Passport, Mongodb with Mongoose, SocketIO.

-Build: Gulp, Browserify, Babel (front end).

 ## Installation

-Install [node.js LTS](https://nodejs.org/en/), have it in your path.
+Install [node.js version: LTS](https://nodejs.org/en/) for your OS, have it in your path.

+Install [git](https://git-scm.com/downloads) for your OS, have it in your path.

-Install [git](https://git-scm.com/downloads), have it in your path.
+Install [mongodb](https://www.mongodb.com/download-center?ct=atlasheader#community) for your OS, have it in your path.

-Install [mongodb](https://www.mongodb.com/download-center?ct=atlasheader#community), have it in your path.
+Install [yarn](https://yarnpkg.com/en/docs/install) for your OS, have it in your path.

 then